 Teachers know the many ways children benefit from outdoor play.
 But when should the weather keep them indoors?
 Consider the health of the children, the severity of the weather, and the air quality.
 Young children are more vulnerable than adults to extreme heat, cold, and pollution.
 They sweat less and have less body mass.
-They may not know when they are overheated or in danger of frostbite.
-Some programs consult the Iowa Child Care Weather Watch.
+Here are some tips for keeping children safe in all types of weather.

 Summer is a great time to play outside, but keep an eye on the heat index.